stevana/pipelining-with-disruptor/README.md

 * Avoid writing NoOutput
 * Actual Arrow instance
-* Can we be smarter about Either?
+* Can we be avoid copying when using Either?
 * More monitoring?
 * Deploy across network of computers
 * Hot-code upgrades of workers/stages with zero downtim